 In Thailand, homework is promoted as a means of income earning for large parts of the population, especially women in rural areas.
 However, the extension of social insurance and assistance to vulnerable groups, such as home-based workers, is a matter of concern to the Government and NGOs, as well as home-based workers themselves, because they still do not have access to adequate protection.
 The effects of the recent economic crisis has made the issue even more acute.
 The Government ahs launched several initiatives to extend protection to homeworkers, by setting up the National Committee on Home Worker Promotion Development and Protection and by establishing a Division on Home Workers in the Department of Labour Protection Welfare.
 In many villages, the community has started self-help groups to improve their welfare and may NGOs have developed programmes and projects that promote social protection for all.
-Within this context, the aim of the Thailand National Workshop is to provide a forum for key governmental agencies and home-based workers - particularly through micro-insurance schemes.
+Within this context, the aim of the Thailand National Workshop is to provide a forum for key governmental agencies and home-based worker representatives to exchange experiences and information on how social security and assistance can be extended to home-based workers - particularly through micro-insurance schemes.
 The three day meeting will focus on: problems of home-based workers; the existing social security system; and drawing up of agreements and commitments for extending social security to home-based workers and implementing alternative social security schemes.